Way of Life Literature

 Pastor Simeon Western -

 2. Try to be creative and use a variety of devotional resources.
 This helps to keep the children's interest.
-It also can help cater to the different ages of the children.
+It also can help cater for the different ages of the children.
 For example:

 - Read straight out of the Bible.
 We have read whole Books together this way.
 This should be the primary method.
 I have always tried to encourage the children to ask as many questions as they desire, even if some of the questions can be childish at times.
 This is because I don't want our children to just put their minds in neutral when it comes time for Bible reading.
 I want them engaged and interested.
 We have often been surprised at the insightful and interesting questions children ask!
 Sometimes they require real thought on the part of the parent to answer.
 I will also often take the initiative to explain the meaning of a word or make brief comments as I read.